 When it comes to coffee beans, the most important factor is its roast.
 The roast level of the coffee determines pretty much everything.
 It is the roast level that may give you a taste of raw coffee or a completely burnt one.

 Various people prefer their coffee in various ways.
 For example, people from a certain part of a country may like light roasts more while another part may like darker ones.
 However, the taste of all roast levels is not the same.
 There are other factors that matter too.

 Coffee grows all over the world.
 In fact, coffee companies or people do not get coffee from just one coffee plant.
 Based on the environment the coffee plant grows in, it’s seeds also vary.

 As a result, despite roasting the coffee beans from various locations to the same level, they taste different.
 For example, there are the Robusta and Arabica versions of the coffee beans.
 Both taste different at the same roast level.

 You know how grapes can be turned to alcohol with time and process.
 So, time can do wonders and it does so with coffee beans too.
 No, coffee beans never turn alcoholic but as they age, their taste changes as well.

 When you roast a more mature coffee bean, it tastes different than a fresh one.

 You probably have come across coffee that looks like powder and also ones that look like beans.
 Apparently, this has an effect on the flavor as well.
 Furthermore, despite the same roast level, differently ground coffee will taste different.

-You may want to grind your coffee by hand or use a coffee machine with a built-in grinder (like see the Saeco PicoBaristo review Model no. HD8927/47, one of the best super-automatic espresso machine which has a built-in ceramic grinder) or a separate grind machine.
+You may grind your coffee by hand in a traditional way or using your builtin best coffee maker with grinder (like, see the Saeco PicoBaristo review Model no. HD8927/47, one of the best super-automatic espresso machine which has a built-in ceramic grinder) or a separate grind machine.
 This will play a role as well.
 It is amazing how you can get different flavors from the same roast level just by changing a few small things.